find your perfect postgrad program

 If you have undergraduate qualifications in civil engineering, a Masters in Civil Engineering will enhance your existing knowledge, either through specialisation in a given field or by a deeper examination of a range of topics previously studied at undergraduate level.
 Postgraduate civil engineering qualifications will also improve your career prospects, particularly because courses tend to incorporate practical elements designed to reflect real life projects and the kind of work a civil engineer could be expected to perform upon graduation.
 A civil engineering postgraduate course demonstrates to potential employers that you have the kind of skills and expertise they are looking for.

-What is Involved in Postgraduate Civil Engineering Programs?
+What is involved in PG Civil Engineering programs?

 A full time MSc Civil Engineering typically lasts a year, although part time study is also an option over the course of two or three years or, in some cases, up to five years.
 Postgraduate civil engineering courses generally combine a mixture of theoretical and practical work, being lecture based with supporting coursework, often incorporating group assignments so that students gain experience of projects similar to the kind of work they might undertake after graduation.
 Different courses place different emphases on the practical and theoretical elements, but a good MSc is designed to increase your knowledge base, probing deep into the fundamentals of engineering, whilst giving practical experience that will be applicable in the workplace.